prasdud/10x-backend-portfolio/README.md

 ## TODO

-- high level system design
-- figure out data storage lifecycle, easy way to update data
-- figure out path and query params in Gin
+- setup query params for other stuff
-- figure out devops pipeline
+- do some cool backend stuff, thinking of bouncing a packet around the globe
+- setup docker and set up as systemd on vps, setup a subdomain for this

 ## Notes
-HTTP → handler → service → repo → DB
+HTTP -> handler -> store -> DB -> response